gbv/login-server/docker/README.md

 ## Application Setup
 Note: After adjusting any configurations, it is required to restart or recreate the container:
-- After changing configuration files or static files, restart the container: `docker-compose restart login-server`
+- After changing configuration files or static files, restart the container: `docker compose restart login-server`
-- After changing `docker-compose.yml` (e.g. adjusting environment variables), recreate the container: `docker-compose up -d`
+- After changing `docker-compose.yml` (e.g. adjusting environment variables), recreate the container: `docker compose up -d`

 ### Configuration Files
 The folder `/config` (mounted as `./data/config` if configured as above) contains three important files related to the configuration of login-server: